 Renovation, however, is not the only activity engaging the Trustees and staff.
 We have never been busier responding to requests for individual works of art and entire exhibitions to museums here and abroad.
 We are always evaluating the collection and assessing potential acquisitions.
 Our website keeps you informed of these important functions.
 We have produced two new publications, Academic Splendor, an informative and richly illustrated collection survey that succeeds our more modest 1999 Highlights handbook, and Academic Art from the Dahesh Museum, the first of an In Focus series on aspects of the collection.
 The next In Focus volume, on 19th-century academic drawings, is in preparation.

-The DMA is currently a museum without walls, but we have never been busier with acquisitions, research on the collection, publications, complete exhibitions and individual loans from the collection appearing world-wide.
-We like to think that the Museum’s mission has succeeded in establishing serious interest in a formerly neglected area of art history and that its collection is now well known for its quality and diversity — making the DMA a go-to institution for other museums and art historians.
+We like to think that the Museum’s mission has succeeded in establishing serious interest in a formerly neglected area of art history and that its collection is now well known for its quality and diversity.
+Presenting it once again in New York City is an exciting prospect for us.
+We’ll keep you up to date on our progress, so stay tuned.